Ernst Neumann, active ca. 1854 - ca. 1880

 last updated February, 2021

 E. Neumann produced high-quality microscope slides in Freiberg, Saxony (Germany).
-They were primarily thin-sections of geological specimens (Figure 1), but he is reported to have also mounted diatoms and animal anatomical specimens.
+They were primarily thin-sections of geological specimens, but he is also known to have mounted diatoms, histological specimens, and crystals for polariscope viewing (Figure 1).
 He advertised to provide collections of geological slides, probably designed for students in the renowned Geology Department of the University of Freiberg.
 J.W.
 Judd, in a presentation to the Geological Society of London, described Neumann as "one of the earliest makers of microscopic slices of minerals and rocks".

 Neumann also made microscopes, and sold a variety of optical equipment.
 His microscopes are rarely seen, and do not appear to be particularly distinguishable from those of other makers.